Last Updated on January 30, 2025

 Compared to compact bone, which is the other type of osseous tissue, it has a higher surface area but is less dense, softer, weaker, and less stiff.

-It typically occurs at the ends of long bones, proximal to joints and within the interior of vertebrae.
+It typically occurs at the ends of long bones, proximal to joints, and within the interior of vertebrae.
+For example, the distal end radius, proximal humerus, or proximal femur, all are examples of cancellous bone.

 Microscopically, cancellous bone consists of plates (trabeculae) and bars of bone adjacent to small, irregular cavities that contain red bone marrow.

-The canaliculi connect to the adjacent cavities, instead of a central Haversian canal, to receive their blood supply.
-It may appear that the trabeculae are arranged in a haphazard manner, but they are organized to provide maximum strength similar to braces that are used to support a building.
+The trabeculae may appear to be arranged haphazardly, but they are organized to provide maximum strength similar to braces that are used to support a building.

 The trabeculae of spongy bone follow the lines of stress and can realign if the direction of stress changes.